GTween Tweening and Animation Library for ActionScript 3

 + Feedback.

 Found a bug?
 Have feature request?
 Want to extend the library, but need a bit of help getting started?
 All feedback is welcome.
-Please post in the comments section of the latest GTween blog post:
+Post in the comments section of the latest GTween blog post.